-No matter where you are in the world, there are all kinds of routes to take, from breathless tracks up snow-capped mountains to steamy and meandering jungle trails, and winding paths through verdant valleys.
-Whether it’s about the journey or the destination, trekking is its own reward, and you’re sure to return home with cherished memories and dazzling photos.
+No matter where you are in the world, there are all kinds of routes to take, from tracks up snow-capped mountains and steamy, meandering jungle trails to winding paths through verdant valleys.
+Whether it’s about the journey or the destination, trekking is its own reward and you’ll be sure to return home with cherished memories and dazzling photos.

 1. Patagonia, Chile

-Chile’s Torres del Paine National Park is regularly voted one of the most beautiful places in the world, and once you catch sight of these blue-white glaciers, ancient forests, silent turquoise lakes, rugged granite towers and wide open grasslands, you’ll know why.
+Chile’s Torres del Paine National Park is regularly voted one of the most beautiful places in the world, and once you catch sight of the blue-white glaciers, ancient forests, silent turquoise lakes, rugged granite towers, and wide open grasslands, you’ll know why.
 There are dozens of spectacular hikes that twist through Chilean Patagonia, and the campsites and refugios are excellent too.

 2. Appalachia, USA